 We invitealumnito scheduleoneappointment per week in weeks 1-8 of any quarter; in weeks 9-10, alumni should contact us at firstname.lastname@example.org to see if we have appointments available.

 Writers who have not exceeded their consultation limits are welcome to drop in without an appointment from :00 until :15 after each hour.
 If we have a consultant free, we are happy to make you an appointment for that hour.
+Drop-in consultations are limited to two per week per writer, on different days.

 We hold all appointments until :15 past the hour.
 After that time, if a writer has not come in for a scheduled appointment without letting us know, we may release that appointment to a waiting writer.